peterstaylor/eyewool-international/content/Hardware Designs/Eurorack/Dispersion/_index.md

 | B      | 15 minutes    | 2 minutes     |
 | C      | 5 minutes     | 45 seconds    |
 | D      | 2 minutes     | 15 seconds    |

-## Power Requirements
-- 100ma Draw from +12
-- 80mA draw from -12
-- Power header is reversible, you may plug in either orientation and it will power the module without any risk of damage